 A transport molecule involved in helping the liver metabolize drugs and toxins.
 Serves as a marker for liver function.
-GGT has also been associated with risk factors for diabetes.
+Excessive alcohol consumption is sometimes associated with increased GGT levels.

 The GC gene provides the instructions to make a protein that binds to vitamin D to transport it in the blood and protect it against degradation.
 Vitamin D is essential to many biological functions including normal bone health and calcium balance.

-A segment of the DNA molecule that contains the instructions by which your body makes each of the many thousands of proteins required for life.
-Each gene is comprised of thousands of combinations of adenine (A), thymine (T), cytosine (C), and guanine (G), which make up your genetic code.
+Genes are segments of DNA molecules that contain the instructions by which your body makes each of the many thousands of proteins required for life.
+Each gene is comprised of thousands of combinations of nucleotides adenine (A), thymine (T), cytosine (C), and guanine (G), which make up your genetic code.
 Each gene code combines the “letters” A, T, C and G in various ways.
 These “letters” spell out the “words” that specify which amino acid is needed to make the proteins required for proper development and function.

-Tiny filters in the kidneys that filter waste from the blood.
+Tiny filters in the kidneys that remove waste from the blood.

-A simple sugar that is an important energy source in living organisms.
+A simple sugar that is an important energy source for the body.
 Otherwise known as blood sugar.

 To remove harmful compounds, your body has detoxification pathways described as Phase I and Phase II.
 Phase I often involves adding oxygen to the compound to make it reactive, and Phase II involves neutralizing the now-reactive compound so it can be more easily excreted from the body.
 There are more than 15 glutathione S‐transferase (GST) enzymes involved in Phase II.
-Here, we present your genotypes for the three most-studied GST enzymes: GSTM1, GSTT1, and GSTP1.
-Each of these GST enzymes is responsible for neutralizing carcinogens that may cause DNA damage, potentially leading to cancer.
+The GST enzymes are responsible for neutralizing carcinogens that may cause DNA damage, potentially leading to cancer.

-Collectively refers to all the bacteria in your gut.
-There is a consensus among scientific and medical experts that the gut is very important for human health.
-Research on the gut microbiome is still in its infancy.
+Collectively refers to all the bacteria in your digestive tract.
+There is a consensus among scientific and medical experts that the gut microbiome has a profound influence on human health.
+However, research on the gut microbiome is still in its infancy.